techidaily/site-windows11/source/_posts/restoring-vibrance-to-dull-desktop-windows-effects.md

 ## 6\.
 Configure the Power Options Settings

- If this issue occurs when you try using a slide show, then you might need to make some changes to the[Power Plan settings](https://www.makeuseof.com/guide-to-power-options-windows-10/) .
+ If this issue occurs when you try using a slide show, then you might need to make some changes to the [Power Plan settings](https://www.makeuseof.com/guide-to-power-options-windows-10/) .
 So, let’s check out how you can tweak a few settings to get rid of this error:

 1. Press**Win + R** to open the Run command dialog box.
 2. Type**Control Panel** and press**Enter** .